Guido Reni: Work in Naples and return to Bologna

 In 1630, while Bologna was suffering from plague, Reni painted the Pallion del Voto with images of Saints Ignatius of Loyola and Francis Xavier.

-By the 1630s Reni's painting style became looser, less impastoed, and dominated by lighter colors.
+By the 1630s Reni's painting style became looser, less impastoed, and dominated by lighter colours.
 A compulsive gambler, Reni was often in financial distress despite the steady demand for his paintings.
 According to his biographer, Carlo Cesare Malvasia, Reni's need to recoup gambling losses resulted in rushed execution and multiple copies of his works produced by his workshop.
 The paintings of his last years include many unfinished works.